UBC-NLP/microdialects/README.md

 ----
 ## Attention Viz:
 We visualize attention in ~250 examples from our TEST set using our single-task MARBERT-narrow model fine-tuned in split B in Table 1.
 We provide visualizations from two examples here.
 We also collect more examples [here](https://github.com/UBC-NLP/microdialects/tree/master/attenttion_viz).
-All the visualizations are created via [bertviz](https://github.com/jessevig/bertviz) tool.
+All the visualizations are created using the [bertviz](https://github.com/jessevig/bertviz) tool.

 *Note:* Transliteration is in Habash-Soudi-Buckwalter